-When we prepare your appeal, we make sure the insurance company takes your case seriously.
+When our disability attorneys prepare your appeal, we make sure the insurance company takes your case seriously.
 Our approach bolsters your claim for a potential future litigation, while substantially increasing your chances of approval by the insurance company.

 Our tested approach has helped hundreds of disabled professional and executives in the NYC tri-state area.
 Just look at the difference our approach can have for individuals like “Do-It-Alone-Debra” and “Protected Patrick.”

 Debra is a 51-year-old marketing vice president who’s been working for the same Fortune 500 company for the past 10 years.
 Over the past decade, Debra became well-respected throughout her company for her ingenuity, strong leadership skills, and hard work.
 Thanks to Debra, the company was always one step ahead of the competition.